cntm-dev/connectome-main/README.md

   Amount:10
   TxHash:437bff5dee9a1894ad421d55b8c70a2b7f34c574de0225046531e32faa1f94ce
 ```
-TxHash is the transfer transaction hash, we can query transfer result by txhash.
+TxHash is the transfer transaction hash, and we can query a transfer result by the TxHash.
-Because of generate block time, the transfer transaction will not execute befer at least generate one block.
+Due to block time, the transfer transaction will not be executed before the block is generated and added.

 If you want to transfer cntm, just add --asset=cntm flag.

-Note that cntm hasn't decimal, and cntm has 9 decimal.
+Note that cntm is an integer and has no decimals, whereas cntm has 9 decimals.
+For detailed info please read [Everything you need to know about cntm](https://medium.com/cntmologynetwork/everything-you-need-to-know-about-cntm-582ed216b870)

 ```shell
 ./cntmology asset transfer --from=ARVVxBPGySL56CvSSWfjRVVyZYpNZ7zp48 --to=ARVVxBPGySL56CvSSWfjRVVyZYpNZ7zp48 --amount=95.479777254 --asset=cntm
 ```
-If transfer asset successd, the result will show as follow:
+If transfer of the asset succeed, the result will show as follow:

 ```shell
 Transfer cntm